 Due to the current COVID-19 pandemic, we ask that students and employees schedule a telehealth appointment instead of an in-person appointment.
 A virtual appointment provides an extra level of care and precaution to both the patient and provider.
 A telehealth appointment must be scheduled in advance by calling the Health Center at 757.352.4953.

 A nurse practitioner is available to all on-campus students, inclusive of those residing in campus housing as well as commuters (both undergraduate and graduate), who are in need of minor healthcare services on campus.
 The nurse practitioner can provide a higher level of care than a nurse and has the authority to write prescriptions.
 A portion of the University Services Fees for on-campus students grants students the ability to visit the Health Center as many times as necessary.
 If additional care is needed, students have access to physician partners nearby on Providence Road at Sentara Family Medicine Physicians Please note: allergy shots cannot be administered on campus.

 The Health Center is open from 9 a.m.-5 p.m., Monday-Friday.
-The center is closed when the university is closed for various holidays including Christmas break when the university shuts down, during emergency closures due to weather or other unexpected events.
+The last appointment time for new patients is 4:30 p.m.
+The last appointment time for current patients requiring a follow-up visit is 4:45 p.m.
+The center is closed when the university is closed for various holidays, including Christmas break when the university shuts down during emergency closures due to weather or other unexpected events.

 There are several options available to you after hours or on weekends:

 Virginia Beach, VA 23464

 If this is an extreme emergency, call 911 or go to the emergency room at one of these hospitals: